PierreZB/Trading-Predictions-Framework/README.md

 * you can obviously choose to generate the `target` field as you wish (for instance a binary target with only buying and closing buy signals…)

 # Predictions
-To make predictions, I used 3 differents tools:
+To make predictions, I used 3 different tools:
 * Knime
 * Orange
 * TPOT

-First, I load the "data\models_raw\{mymodelsRawFile}" created previously in Knime, and analyse the correlations between my target field and all of the other variables.
+First, I load the "data\models_raw\{myModelsRawFile}" created previously in Knime, and analyse the correlations between my target field and all of the other variables.

 Usually, if none of the variables has an absolute correlation with the target greater than 50%, I go back to the strategy process as the predictions will very probably be poor.

 Then, I open Orange, and use the “prediction_template.ows” workflow to do a quick predictions test:
-* load the file "data\models_raw\{mymodelsRawFile}"
+* load the file "data\models_raw\{myModelsRawFile}"
 	* ID -> Text
 	* timestamp -> Date
 	* target -> Categorical